Yaman-Shadid/Online-Sales/README.md

 ## Introduction

 The objective of this project is to analyze online sales transactions across different product categories to uncover insights related to sales trends, product performance, and regional preferences.
+The dataset contains transactions involving various product categories such as Electronics, Home Appliances, Clothing, Books, Beauty Products, and Sports.
+Each transaction includes detailed information like order ID, date, product name, quantity sold, unit price, total price, region, and payment method.
+This analysis involves:

+- Exploring and visualizing sales trends over time to identify seasonal patterns and growth opportunities.
+- Evaluating the popularity and performance of different product categories across regions.
+- Investigating the impact of different payment methods on sales volume and revenue.
-This analysis includes the application of machine learning models to predict product categories and sales volume, as well as clustering techniques to segment customers.
+- Applying machine learning models, such as Decision Tree Classifier and K-Nearest Neighbors (KNN) Regressor, to predict product categories and sales volume.
+- Using K-Means clustering to segment customers based on their purchase behavior for targeted marketing strategies.

 ## Data